piazzai/cvless/_posts/2022-08-01-on-the-use-of-icons.md

 {% endhighlight %}

-The `<?...?>` tag at the beginning is useful for Google apps but not for a Jekyll website, and will sometimes show up as a string of text, so it needs to be deleted.
+The `<?...?>` tag at the beginning is useful for apps but not for a Jekyll website, and will sometimes show up as a string of text, so it needs to be deleted.
 This has already been done for the default icons, but remember to do it also for every additional icon you download.